Leading U.S. Renewable Energy Company Selects William McDonough + Partners as Architects for New Headquarters

 Globally recognized architects chosen to design delightful, intelligent and environmentally sustainable headquarters for Apex Clean Energy

 Apex Clean Energy, one of the United States’ most dynamic and fast-growing clean energy companies, has unveiled plans for its new corporate headquarters including the selection of William McDonough + Partners as designers of the much-anticipated project.
 The architecture firm, founded by globally recognized architect, designer, thought leader, and author William McDonough, is excited to add Apex Clean Energy to its long list of important corporate clients.

 The firm will apply its positive, principled design philosophy which takes its cues from living systems and processes and expands on enduring standards of design quality.
-This approach was inspired by Mr. McDonough who was characterized in 1992 at the Earth Summit in Rio as “the mastermind of sustainable design” and recently as “the father of the Circular Economy” at the World Economic Forum’s Annual Meeting in Davos.
+This approach was inspired by Mr. McDonough who was characterized in 1992 at the Earth Summit in Rio as “the mastermind of sustainable design.”

 McDonough has a long history of leadership in design thinking, green buildings, and Circular Economy.
 Notably, the firm designed the United States’ precedent-setting net-zero energy building – Oberlin College’s Lewis Center.
 McDonough is famous for co-authoring the book Cradle to Cradle and the philosophy is now applied globally to certified products, buildings, and cities.